anushree200/hostel_ease_iith/README.md

 ```

 ### Enable Firestore and Authentication
-Go to Build > Firestore Database, click on Create Database
+Go to Build > Firestore Database, click on Create Database.
 Then go to Build > Authentication, and enable Google Sign-in or Email/Password based on your needs

 ### Use Firebase in Components
 Use db for Firestore and auth for Authentication throughout your React app: